Ryan-Small/jbw/README.md

 JBW only reveals the visible parts of the game state and prohibits user input by default.
 This enables developers to write competitive non-cheating agents that must plan and operate under partial information conditions.

-This library is a fork of [JNIBWAPI](https://code.google.com/p/jnibwapi/) which uses JNI to interface with ([BWAPI] (https://github.com/bwapi/bwapi)).
+This library is a fork of [JNIBWAPI](https://code.google.com/p/jnibwapi/) which uses JNI to interface with [BWAPI] (https://github.com/bwapi/bwapi) (specifically version [3.7.4](https://github.com/bwapi/bwapi/tree/c15a6ffdc0867c360fe4c59d8327b2007a96017b)).
 This library has received significant structural and API changes in order to reduce complexity.
-These changes make are not compatible with JNIBWAPI.
+These changes are not compatible with JNIBWAPI.

 #### Requirements